ihkaru/render-alerter/system-requirement.md

 - **F1.1:** Must perform a stateful, non-repainting backtest as per the logic defined in section 2.
 - **F1.2:** Must support configurable commission costs, applied to both entry and exit of a trade.
-- **F1.3:** Must correctly implement all risk management rules, including stateful equity tracking, "Size Down," and "Fake Loss" simulations.
+- **F1.3: (Updated & Expanded) Comprehensive Risk & Exit Management:** The engine must correctly implement all of the following stateful rules based on the user's configuration.
+The exit conditions operate under **OR** logic.

+  - **`Stop Loss`:** Must exit a trade at the exact stop-loss price if the `low` of any action candle touches or crosses below it.
+  - **`Recovery Exit`:** Must correctly track a trade that has dipped significantly and exit it if the price recovers to near the entry point, as defined by the thresholds.
+  - **`RSI Sell Threshold`:** Must trigger an exit if the RSI exceeds the defined sell threshold, independent of other signals.
+  - **`Minimum Hold Duration`:** Must _ignore_ valid primary sell signals (like a negative MA slope) if the trade has not been open for the required number of bars.
+  - **`Size Down`:** Must correctly reduce the position size for the next trade following a losing trade, based on the configured percentage.
+  - **`Fake Loss`:** Must correctly calculate a separate `adjusted_equity` by "withdrawing" a percentage of profits, and use this reduced equity value for all subsequent position sizing calculations.
+  - **`Leverage Multiplier`:** Must correctly scale the calculated `entry_size_usd` by the specified multiplier.
+  - **`Cooldown Period`:** Must prevent a new buy signal from executing if it occurs within the configured number of bars after the previous trade's exit.

-- **F1.4:** Must implement a timeframe-aware indicator "warm-up" period, fetching sufficient historical data and correctly aligning the backtest start to ensure indicators are valid from the very first evaluated candle.
+- **F1.4: Timeframe-Aware Indicator Warm-up:** Must fetch sufficient historical data and correctly align the backtest start to the first candle where all required indicators (based on the longest lookback period) are valid.
+The user's requested start date is a minimum; the actual start may be later.

-- **F1.5:** Must output a comprehensive results dictionary containing performance metrics, a detailed trade log, equity curve data, and all analytics data required by the UI. **(Updated)** The detailed trade log for each trade MUST include the calculated position size in USD (`entry_size_usd`).
+- **F1.5: (Updated) Comprehensive Results Dictionary:** Must output a results dictionary containing performance metrics, a detailed trade log, and equity curve data.
+Crucially, it MUST **always** return the `historical_data` and `debug_info` objects, even if no trades were executed.

-- **F1.6:** **Backtest Debugging Output:** If a backtest results in zero trades, the engine MUST return a `debug_info` object containing the count of primary buy signals and a breakdown of which filters caused the rejections.
+- **F1.6: Backtest Debugging Output:** If a backtest results in zero trades, the `debug_info` object MUST contain the count of primary buy signals and a breakdown of which filters caused the rejections.

-- **(New) F1.7: End-of-Period Position Closure:** If a position is still open when the historical data is exhausted, the backtester MUST automatically close the trade at the `close` price of the final candle.
-This ensures the final P/L is accurately reported.
+- **F1.7: (New & Validated) End-of-Period Position Closure:** If a position is still open when historical data is exhausted, the backtester MUST automatically close the trade at the `close` price of the final candle.

 #### F2: Live Alerting Service

 - **F2.1:** Must run as a continuous, scheduled background process.
 - **F2.2:** Must read its list of jobs from `alerts.json`.
-- **F2.3:** Must process each alert independently using its specific configuration.
+- **F2.3:** (Updated) Must process each alert independently, implementing the same signal and filter logic as the backtester (including `Recovery Exit`, `RSI Sell`, etc.) for maximum consistency.
-- **F2.4:** Must maintain a persistent state for each alert using `state.json` to track open positions across restarts.
+- **F2.4:** Must maintain a persistent state for each alert using `state.json`.
-- **F2.5:** Must integrate with the Telegram API to send formatted alert messages.
-Secrets (Token, Chat ID) must be loaded from environment variables.
+- **F2.5:** Must integrate with the Telegram API.

 #### F3: Alert Management (CRUD)